Highest Ranking Graduate - Awards

 The student will need to present this document to the college admissions office.
 Make sure the students gets a copy to present to the college admissions office they will be attending.
 You will need to type:

 - 9 digit PEIMS County-District-Campus number:

 - School District (only for Independent School Districts)

 - Authorized School Official

-There is a [Print] button and a [Submit Form] button on the upper right hand window of the PDF document.
-You must submit the form back to TEA in order to verify students for colleges or universities.
-The hard copy needs to be presented to the student, so he/she can deliver the document to the admissions office of the school he/she will be attending.
+There is a [Print] button, so the student has a copy to present to their college admissions office, an [Email to TEA] and a [Submit Form] button on the upper right hand window of the PDF document.
+You must submit the form via the [Email to TEA] or [Submit Form] buttons in order for TEA to verify students for colleges.
 If you need additional help, read the instructions on submitting the form back to TEA.

 ISD Declaration Document (PDF, 2.51MB) - Use this PDF form filled document if you are an Independent School District or a charter school within an ISD.